moorepants/dissertation/davisbicycle.rst

    The hip and upper torso harnesses.

-My hypothesis was that this restricted motion would be all that would be needed to effectively control the bicycle with no hands and would provide the next effective means of control to compliment steer torque when riding with hands.
+My hypothesis was that this harness would allow for the essential motion and torque application needed to effectively control the bicycle with no hands and would provide the next effective means of control to complement steer torque when riding with hands.
 This design was only partially finished, so the merits of it were never tested.

 Orientations, Rates and Accelerations
 =====================================

 The two most important states that describe the lateral dynamics of the bicycle are roll and steer (as defined in Chapter :ref:`eom`).
-Ideally one would like to measure the angular orientation, angular rate and angular accelerations of both the rear frame and the front frame.
+Ideally one would like to measure the angular orientation, angular rate, and angular accelerations of both the rear frame and the front frame.
 Sensors that allow direct, independent and accurate measurements of each are ideal, to avoid having to estimate measurements through differentiation, integration, or state estimators.
-The two bodies share many of the kinematic measurements due to them being connected by a revolute joint. :ref:`Table 11.1<tabKinematicSensors>` gives general ranges of bicycle kinematic motions from my previously collected data.
+The kinematics of each body need not be measured if they are connected to the rear fame via revolute joints, only measurement of the extra degree of freedom for each connected body relative to the rear frame is required. :ref:`Table 11.1<tabKinematicSensors>` gives general ranges of bicycle kinematic motions from my previously collected data.

 .. _tabKinematicSensors: